Conor Leslie: 2015–2017: Continued television appearances

-2018–present: Further prominence
+2018–present: Lead roles and Titans

 Leslie starred in the 2018 short film Shrimp as Sasha, a dominatrix at a BDSM den.
 The short premiered at the Tribeca Film Festival and was picked up by Gunpowder & Sky to become a potential television series.

 Later in the year, Leslie became the first actress to portray Donna Troy, the original Wonder Girl, in live-action with her casting on the DC Universe series Titans.
 Following the character's on-screen introduction in the self-titled eighth episode, Chancellor Agard of Entertainment Weekly described Leslie as "perfect as Donna" and wrote that Donna was "automatically [his] favorite thing about the show".
 Appearing as a guest star during the first season, Leslie was named a series regular for Titans' second season in 2019.
 She returned for the third season in 2021, which aired on HBO Max, and departed after the finale.

-In between the second and third season of Titans, Leslie appeared in the 2020 music video for the Rhye song "Helpless" as a yoga instructor who becomes the subject of a student's romantic fantasies.
+Between the second and third season of Titans, Leslie appeared in the 2020 music video for the Rhye song "Helpless" as a yoga instructor who becomes the subject of a student's romantic fantasies.
 She also appeared in the 2021 comedy-thriller film Dark Web: Cicada 3301 as a renegade NSA agent seeking membership to the eponymous organization.
 The film was directed by her Titans co-star Alan Ritchson, although it also marked the first time they worked together.
 On casting Leslie, Ritchson described her as "the perfect leading lady".

+Following a two-year hiatus, Leslie was announced as the lead of the horror-thriller Archangel in 2024.